sumup/sumup-android-sdk/README.md

 ### 3. Transaction identifier

 When setting up the `SumUpPayment` object, it is possible to pass an optional `foreignTransactionID` parameter.
 This identifier will be associated with the transaction and can be used to retrieve details related to the transaction.
 See [API documentation](https://sumup.com/docs/rest-api/transactions-api) for details.
 Please make sure that this ID is unique within the scope of the SumUp merchant account and sub-accounts.
 It must not be longer than 128 characters.
+The foreignTransactionID is available when the callback activity is called: `SumUpAPI.Param.FOREIGN_TRANSACTION_ID`

 ### 4. Transparent authentication